Stark Tech

 Technicians catching more errors on-site, delaying equipment installations

-Interfaces did not pass WCAG 2.1
+UI did not pass WCAG 2.1

 Poor legibility for both text & graphics